Tom Many Heads

 The SRDL has also entered the hospitality business as it has formed partnerships with various hotels.
 Earlier this year it announced it was buying into three British Columbia-based hotels.

-The SRDL will also have a 50 per cent equity partnership with hotels expected to open this September in Calgary and Edmonton.
+The SRDL will also have a 50 per cent equity partnership with hotels that were expected to in Calgary and Edmonton.

 “On the whole we believe we’re making good progress,” Many Heads said of all SDRL activities.
 “And the community is behind it.”